ggrossman/unix-cb/README.md

 I also realized that the maintainer of `telechat-ng` was [Constantin Kaplinsky](https://twitter.com/glavconst), best known as the author of TightVNC.
-So, this Unix/CB code has been worked on by some notable developers.
+So, this Unix-CB code has been worked on by some notable developers.

 That version of the code has been through many hands since I touched it, but